FarheenAkhtar/FarheenAkhtar/README.md

 ### Hi there 👋
 Hello, my name is Farheen and I'm a tech enthusiast from Alberta, Canada!
-I push personal projects to this account which includes machine learning models in R and Python and applications developed in Javascript.
+I push personal projects to this account which includes machine learning models in Python and applications developed in Javascript.

 Past Projects (in my repository):
 Hangman (just for fun) : Loops and Functions |